0danteh/AI_Theory/Artificial Intelligence Basics - Technical/Machine Learning Algorithms.md

 Decision Trees are a supervised learning method used for classification and regression tasks.
 The goal of a Decision Tree is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.

+A Decision Tree is constructed from a root node and splits into branches and internal nodes, each representing a decision based on one of the input features.
+The leaves of the tree represent the outcome (output class for classification, continuous value for regression).

+To build a Decision Tree, recursively split the data set starting from the root, choosing the splits that maximally decrease a certain impurity measure.
+The most common measures are: